joiellantero/Flack/README.md

 # Flack

 > A simple chatroom utilizing HTML, CSS, Javascript and Socket.IO.
-This project was made for CS50W.
+This project was made with Flask for CS50W.

 ## Usage